ephraimb04/Idempotency-Gateway/README.md

 I didn't want to touch FinSafe's existing payment service at all.
 Sitting in front of it as a proxy means the original code is never at risk, and the same middleware could protect other endpoints in the future without any changes.

 **Why Railway over AWS?**
-Honestly, practicality.
-Railway doesn't require a credit card, has a built-in Redis service, and auto-deploys on every push.
+Practicality, Railway doesn't require a credit card, has a built-in Redis service, and auto-deploys on every push.
 The app is also pre-configured with Mangum so when an AWS account is available, migration is straightforward.

 ---